STRd6/composer/player_view.coffee.md

               {width, height, src:url} = img = sample.image

               # Kill query string so we don't accidentally cache the crossdomain image as
+              # non-crossdomain
-              # non-crossdomain TODO: handle it better
+              # TODO: handle it better, probably need to generate resource URLs from the
+              # raw data of the crossdomain images
               url = url.replace(/\?.*/, "")

               # Center cursor